validator/validator/README.md

 The steps above will build, test, and run the checker such that you can open `http://0.0.0.0:8888/` in a Web browser to use the checker Web UI.

+**Warning:** Future checker releases will bind by default to the address `127.0.0.1`.
+Your checker deployment might become unreachable unless you use the `--bind-address` option to bind the checker to a different address:

+        python ./checker.py --bind-address=128.30.52.73 all

 Use `python ./checker.py --help` to see command-line options for controlling the behavior of the script, as well as build-target names you can call separately;